-With auction records continuing to shatter expectations and secondary market prices defying gravity for certain models, the investment case for horological assets has never been more complex.
+Auction records keep shattering expectations and secondary market prices keep defying gravity for certain models.
+The investment case for horological assets has never been more complex, and if you’re holding a Rolex or eyeing one, you need to understand exactly where things stand right now.

 This isn’t just about buying something beautiful for your wrist anymore.
-We’re talking about a market where pre-owned sales have evolved into a sophisticated asset class, complete with indices, institutional analysis, and serious money chasing returns.
+You’re looking at a market where pre-owned sales have evolved into a sophisticated asset class, complete with indices, institutional analysis, and serious money chasing real returns.

 The Secondary Luxury Watch Market in 2025